 “What are your cousins like?”
 Ella asked me.
 “You said you had three, right?”
 I nodded.

-“To be honest, I don’t have a clue.
-I only talked to them on the phone a couple of times.”
+“To be honest, I don’t know too much about them, because I’ve only talked to them on the phone like a couple of times.”
 I confessed.

 “Girls or boys?”
 Maryam asked.